Written byVain Rowe

 If you have set a password for the disk, make sure the password for unlocking and accessing the disk is correct.
 You can re-enter the password to check if the network disk can be found by Time Machine this time.

 - Click the Time Machine icon from the upper right corner of the top menu bar.

 - Choose the Time Capsule or other disk and type in your password correctly.
 The password is case

 Repair the backup disk and recover data

 If the above ways are not working for enabling Time Machine to detect your backup disk, you can check if the disk shows up in Finder under Locations.
 If it is not, it may be corrupted or damaged.
+It may also lead to Migration Assistant can't find Time Machine backup.
 You can open Disk Utility to check and repair the backup disk.